Lahy/Bootstrap4-text/README.md

 ## Bootstrap4-text
-The folder is about Bootstrap4.A little tixt file.About Page adaptation.
+The folder is about Bootstrap4.A little text file.About Page adaptation.
+(@icon2018)